-The phenomena in which a high amount of CO2 is absorbed by seawater results in a series of chemical reactions leading to a decrease in pH level, carbonate ion concentration, and greatly affects the saturation state of calcium carbonate minerals which is an essential component (known as the building block of skeletons and shells) of marine species.
+The phenomena in which a high amount of CO2 is absorbed by seawater results in a series of chemical reactions leading to a decrease in pH level, and carbonate ion concentration, and greatly affects the saturation state of calcium carbonate minerals which is an essential component (known as the building block of skeletons and shells) of marine species.
 The supersaturation and undersaturation of these minerals vastly impact the coastal organisms to produce and maintain their shells.

-For example: In Pteropods, a tiny pea-sized organism, a food source for many other marine species, undergoes drastic changes which lead to the dissolving of their shells due to the low pH of seawater.
-Food security and the economy become a major concern.
+For example: In Pteropods, tiny pea-sized organism, a food source for many other marine species, undergoes drastic changes which lead to the dissolving of their shells due to the low pH of seawater.
+Food security and the economy have become major concerns.
 Another organism named Shellfish undergoes similar changes which result in total failure of their reproductive organs.
 The pathogen level increases and the amount of dissolved oxygen decrease on a major scale.
 Scientists and researchers are still working on measures to inhibit the acidification of ocean water.
 Strict laws and policies are to be implemented to prevent this hazard from continuing.

 Alteration in Water Current

 The variation in oceanic currents can have a great impact on the migratory patterns of many coastal species.
 They depend on currents for their reproductive habits and nutrition.
-For example, Coral reef and other reef fish species directly depend on the dispersion of larvae by currents.
-It can cause a global impact on marine life as well as human civilization.
+For example, Coral reefs and other reef fish species directly depend on the dispersion of larvae by currents.
+It can have a global impact on marine life as well as human civilization.
 The changes in precipitation and air temperature can damage countless species.

 Government Policies and Laws

-According to 2014 COP21 and the 2015 Paris Agreement, steps are taken to prevent damage to the marine species and to protect the climate.
+According to 2014 COP21 and the 2015 Paris Agreement, steps are taken to prevent damage to marine species and to protect the climate.